Call toll free number or chat online. Our local experts are happy to talk to you.

-Glacier National Park in Montana protects some of the most visually stunning mountain terrain anywhere, with giant mountain peaks, above tree-line alpine terrain and glacier fed lakes feeding alpine to valley length waterfalls.
+Glacier National Park in Montana protects some of the most visually stunning mountain terrain anywhere, with giant mountain peaks, above tree-line alpine terrain and alpine to valley length waterfalls.

 Though the drive is only 50 miles, expect to spend most of a full day taking in the mountain views, alpine flower filled meadows and waterfalls.
 While the views are numerous, the pullouts aren’t.
 We’ll give you plenty of notice so both the driver and passengers can relax and feel comfortable about what’s ahead.

-Most will want to capture the milestone of the highest point along the route, and perhaps warm up inside at the Logan Pass Visitor Centre.
-Here, we’ll explore the different versions around the name “Going to the Sun Road”.
+The highest point along the route is celebrates at the Logan Pass Visitor Centre and a high alpine hike on a warm sunny day.
+Here, we’ll explore the different versions around the unusual “Going to the Sun Road” name.

 The valleys and alpine terrain are also ideal environments for a variety of wildlife and animals sightings are common.

 The tour can be driven in either direction, between West Glacier and St Mary.
 And it’s just so good, you may want to turn around and do it again in the other direction.

 Allow a half day to travel one way or a full day to return and enjoy the views in the opposite direction

 One way, West Glacier – St Mary is 50 miles